RobDolin/Data/get-involved.md

 [Friends of Youth](http://www.friendsofyouth.org/) - Friends of Youth delivers a broad range of services to youth and their families to improve their emotional stability and self-sufficiency.

+[Hopelink](https://hopelink.org/) - Hopelink's mission is to promote self-sufficiency for all members of our community; we help people make lasting change.

 [Plymouth Housing Group](https://www.plymouthhousing.org/) - Plymouth Housing Group works to eliminate homelessness and address its causes by preserving, developing and operating safe, quality, supportive housing and by providing homeless adults with opportunities to stabilize and improve their lives.

 [Washington Low Income Housing Alliance](http://wliha.org/) - The mission of the Washington Low Income Housing Alliance is to lead the movement to ensure that all our residents thrive in safe, healthy, affordable homes.
 We do this through advocacy, education, and organizing.